 Comprehensive technical data on SL-34's genetic background, agronomic characteristics, and cup quality attributes, including updated information on its Typica genetic classification.

-Nature Scientific Reports – Genetic diversity and relationships of Coffea arabica cultivars in Kenya
+Nature Scientific Reports – Genetic Diversity of Coffea arabica in Kenya

 Interested in exploring SL-34's genetic relatives?
 Check out our articles on Typica, SL-28, and Bourbon.